CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    Provide a program file ``Task1D.py`` that:

-   - Uses ``geo.rivers_with_station`` to print how many rivers have at least one monitoring station (Expected result: 843) and prints the first 10 of these rivers in alphabetical order.
+   - Uses ``geo.rivers_with_station`` to print how many rivers have at least one monitoring station (Representative result: 843) and prints the first 10 of these rivers in alphabetical order.
-     Expected result:
+     Representative result:

      .. code-block:: none